-Baptist Community Ministries recently awarded $900,000 to four local partners that are working directly with those affected by COVID-19.
-BCM’s Board of Trustees and senior management will continue to monitor the situation and communicate with grantees and philanthropic partners as we navigate the COVID-19 crises together.
+Our hearts and prayers are with everyone who has been impacted by Hurricane Ida.
+BCM’s Board of Trustees and senior management will continue to communicate with grantees and philanthropic partners as we navigate the Hurricane Ida crisis together.
 In the meantime, BCM will continue to fund ALL of its existing grant commitments.

 In addition to the grants made available to the public, BCM also offers a suite of grants for programs that are by invitation only.
 All such grants are approved by the BCM Board of Trustees.
 There are fours types of “by invitation” grants: Strategic, Opportunity, Core Funding and Trustee-Advised.

 Strategic Grants are targeted disbursements to enable staff to carry out specific strategies adopted annually by the Board of Trustees as part of BCM’s Business Plan.
 Staff often uses eligible organizations and local and national consultants to implement Board-approved grantmaking objectives.
 Current priorities include: Health Service Delivery Integration, Improving the Quality of Programs and Criminal Justice System Alignment.